Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Empirical Evaluation

+The Best-of-$N$ strategy has been used for evaluating pedestrian prediction models and also used for related problems such as robot swarms \cite{valentini2017best}.
+Note that our DDL framework uses eight frames (3.2s) as an observed sequence and twelve frames (4.8s) as a predicted sequence on the ETH/UCY dataset.
+We use the Best-of-$N$ strategy to test our framework and show minimum ADE and FDE from $N=20$ randomly sampled predicted trajectories.
+DDL features the Gaussian noise in the Transformer-based model (STAR model \cite{yu2020spatio}) and hence this acts as a form of uncertainty projection in the predictions.
+We implemented the experiments for DDL using \textit{Katana}\footnote{ \url{https://researchdata.edu.au/katana/1733007}}, a high-performance computing service at UNSW Sydney.
+We used 1 GPU (Tesla V100-SXM2) and 30GB memory, and it took approximately 1 day to train all datasets.
+Our DDL Python code can be executed both by CPU and GPU.

-We can see from Table I that DDL performs better than all compared methods on most datasets.
-Compared with STAR \cite{yu2020spatio} method, DDL achieves better results for all datasets and has an average increase of 23.1\% in ADE and 26.4\% in FDE.
-The remarkable improvement suggests that the goal-shift method and our proposed asymptotically stable dynamical system, as a provider of prior knowledge and explainability to STAR, contribute to forecasting human movements more accurately.
-Even though our proposed approach reports the same result of ADE on UNIV dataset with high crowd density as GA-STT which considers group interactions in the spatial-temporal transformer network\cite{zhou2022ga}, our method outperforms 31.0\% and 33.9\% in ADE and FDE, respectively, on average.
+We can observe from Table I that DDL performs better than all compared methods on most datasets.
+Compared with the STAR model\cite{yu2020spatio}, DDL achieves better results for all datasets and has an average increase of 23.1\% in ADE and 26.4\% in FDE.
+This remarkable improvement suggests that the goal shift method and our asymptotically stable dynamical system jointly contribute significantly to forecasting human movements more accurately.
+We also notice that DDL reports the same result (ADE) on the UNIV dataset with high crowd density as GA-STT, which considers group interactions in the spatial-temporal Transformer network \cite{zhou2022ga}.
+However, DDL outperforms 31.0\% and 33.9\% in ADE and FDE, respectively, on average.
+FlowChain \cite{maeda2023fast} also shows the same ADE but lower FDE on the UNIV dataset.
+However, DDL still outperforms 31.0\% and 25.0\% in ADE and FDE, respectively, on average.
 PECNet \cite{mangalam2020not} sets the average endpoint between predicted endpoints sampled from latent future endpoints and ground truth endpoints in the loss function to learn parameters for estimating future endpoints.
-In the case of the Hotel dataset where the percentage of pedestrians who are almost waiting or ambling is high, better performance on FDE can be achieved by PECNet via learning scene-matching pedestrian movement patterns.
+In the case of the HOTEL dataset where the percentage of pedestrians who are almost waiting or ambling is high, better performance on FDE can be achieved by PECNet via learning scene-matching pedestrian movement patterns.
 Nevertheless, DDL shows an average improvement of 31.0\% on ADE and 18.8\% on FDE.